 Investopedia defines it as a:

-As mandated by law, you will receive the Franchise Disclosure Agreement ten to fourteen days before you sign the franchise agreement.
-This is done to give you enough time to review everything about the franchise.
+As the law mandates, you will receive the Franchise Disclosure Document 10 to 14 days before you sign the franchise agreement.
+This should give you enough time to review everything about the franchise.

 The FDD has 23 parts, called ITEMS:

 They all discuss one thing: the franchise business.
 Number 1 tells you of the franchise’s history – what, where, when, why, and how.
-Number 2 shows the business experience of the franchisor and his or her executive team.
+The second item shows the business experience of the franchisor and his or her executive team.

 Number 3, on the other hand, tells you if the franchise was involved in any lawsuits.
 Consider the number of lawsuits against the size of the franchise.
 A small franchise with two lawsuits is a red flag.
 Two lawsuits against a franchise as big as Subway is a different story, though.